tob-asco/seeds/tags.md

    - :cool: like a lightning strike of words
    - :abacus: random thoughts
    - :abacus: verses from songs
+8. `showerthoughts`
+   - :cool: showerthoughts are strikingly true and bizarre
+   - :abacus: showerthoughts
+   - :abacus: philosophical guidelines for big questions (meaning of life, moral, ..)
+9. `for language: {all languages and dialects}`
+   - :cool: some messages are only cool in a certain language

 ## `SOC - Society`